omadson/scikit-mlm/README.md

  - [ ] [ranking MLM (R-MLM)](https://doi.org/10.1109/BRACIS.2015.39)

 ## how to cite scikit-mlm
-if you use scikit-mlm in your paper, please cite using
+if you use scikit-mlm in your paper, please cite
 ```
 @misc{scikit-mlm,
     author       = "Madson Luiz Dantas Dias",